 As an example, consider the data in exhibit 15.3.
 Dates of various events are given, as well as the calculated time since enrollment in the program.
 Suppose the enrollment event is any diabetes-related visit after January 1; the follow-up period is one year after enrollment.
 The patient depicted in exhibit 15.3 visits the physician on January 9.
 This is the first diabetes-related visit during the enrollment period, so this becomes the enrollment event.
-Over the next 13 months, the patient has several encounters with her physician, as well as two ED visits.
+Over the next 13 months, the patient has several encounters with his physician, as well as two ED visits.
 On both occasions, the ED visits were the results of falls.
 The time since enrollment in the study is the number of days between these fall events and the enrollment date.
 As exhibit 15.3 shows, one of these falls was within one year of enrollment (and therefore during the follow-up period).
 When data from EHRs is analyzed, it is important to specify the enrollment event, the follow-up period, and the observation period, as these time intervals identify data points used in the statistical analysis.

 [INSERT EXHIBIT]